 Confidentiality and Record Keeping

 Since CPTs collect various health forms, personal information, records of training sessions, and payments made or due, the client’s confidentiality will have to be protected.
 And in case of any litigation, trainers may need to reproduce documentation to prove that they performed appropriately.
+It is important for trainers to hold on to and maintain accurate client records for a minimum of four years.

 Facilities and Equipment